-• Workers' Communication with Young People and Adults in need of care & support: All young people and adults in need of care and support need to be aware of the protocols that workers follow in relation to email, messenger services, social networks and mobile phones including texting.
+All young people and adults in need of care and support need to be aware of the protocols that workers follow in relation to email, messenger services, social networking and mobile phones including texting and communicating by messaging services such as WhatsApp.
 It is important to remember that young people and adults in need of care and support have a right to decide whether they want a worker to have their email address or mobile telephone number and they should not be pressurised into divulging information they would rather keep to themselves.